toolleeo/cli-apps/README.md

 * [bandwhich](https://github.com/imsnif/bandwhich) - Terminal bandwidth utilization tool.
 * [bluetuith](https://github.com/darkhz/bluetuith) - A TUI-based Bluetooth connection manager, which can interact with Bluetooth adapters and devices.
 It aims to be a replacement to most Bluetooth managers, like blueman.
 * [bore](https://github.com/ekzhang/bore) - A simple CLI tool for making tunnels to localhost.
+* [darkhttpd](https://unix4lyfe.org/darkhttpd/) - Darkhttpd is a simple, fast HTTP 1.1 web server for static content.
+It does not support PHP or CGI etc but is designed to serve static content, which it does very well.
 * [geoiplookup](https://github.com/maxmind/geoip-api-c) - A little application to find geographical and network information of an IP address based no the geoip C API.
 * [hflow](https://github.com/comradequinn/hflow) - A command-line, debugging http/s proxy server.
 * [ipcalc](http://jodies.de/ipcalc) - Takes an IP address and netmask and calculates the resulting broadcast, network, Cisco wildcard mask, and host range.